js-oh/Conceptual-Recurrence-Plotting-in-R/README.md

 # Conceptual-Recurrence-Plotting-in-R

-This is a R code for implementing conceptual recurrence plotting (CRP) in R.
+This is a R code for implementing conceptual recurrence plotting (CRP).

 To see its implementation in analyzing psychotherapy transcripts, refer to my article here (LINK TO THE ARTICLE AFTER PUBLISHING).